brinkmanlab/IslandCompare/deployment/README.md

 # IslandCompare deployment

-The repository contains everything needed to build a container for Galaxy and deploy to a cloud resource.
-Example deployments are provided in the `./deployment` folder for various destinations.
-For production use, it is recommended to create your own deployment recipe using the terraform modules provided in `./desinations`.
+Example deployments are provided in this folder for various destinations.
+For production use, it is recommended to create your own deployment recipe using the terraform modules provided in `../desinations`.
 Terraform is the deployment manager software used for all deployment destinations.

-To install terraform, check that your systems package manager provides it or download it from [here](https://www.terraform.io/downloads.html).
+To install Terraform, check that your systems package manager provides it or download it from [here](https://www.terraform.io/downloads.html).

 ## Run local
 Ensure docker can be [run without root privileges](https://docs.docker.com/engine/install/linux-postinstall/).
-Change the current working directory to `./deployment/docker`.
+Change the current working directory to `./docker`.
 Modify `./changeme.auto.tfvars` with any custom values you like.

 Run the following to start an instance on your local computer using docker: